CrisKrus/docker-workshop/README.md

 ## How I will do this workshop?

-Try to tell a history
+Try to tell a history with the samples

 ## From the basics to my knoledge